 Can I take this item on a plane?

-• Christmas crackers can go as carry-on and checked-in luggage
+- Christmas crackers can go as carry-on and checked-in luggage but check with your airline for their restrictions

 What are the restrictions?

-• Christmas crackers – there are no limits on the permitted quantities.
+- Christmas crackers – check with your airline for restriction limits on the permitted quantities.

 Why is this item restricted?